Algrasso/crypto-docker-app/README.md

 ## ⏹️ Stopping the Application

+Press Ctrl+C in the terminal where the application is running.
+The container will automatically clean up thanks to the --rm flag.

-If you want to stop the app before the 45 minutes automatic timeout, since source files are abfuscated, a new terminal (gitbash, powershell, etc.) is to be opened:
+If it does not work, open a new terminal (gitbash, powershell, etc.):

 - docker ps #copy the container id